grodrigo/laravel-base/README.md

 Try to register a user in localhost:8080
 your storage logs will probably get permission issues:
-sudo chown 33:33 -R www/storage/logs/
+sudo chown 82:82 -R www/storage/logs/
+(alpine www-data is 82, instead of 33 like in debian)

 if this doesn't work do:
 sudo chmod 777 -R www/storage/logs/
 or directly to all www/storage due to storage/session permissions problem

+Mysql error:
+Illuminate\Database\QueryException  : SQLSTATE[HY000]: General error: 1005 Can't create table `dblaravel`.`password_resets` (errno: 13 "Permission denied")
+do
+sudo chown -R 999:999 db_data/